Kenton Centenary Countdown

 Kenton instrumentalists have also dominated the Young Musician of the Year Competition, which we host in the Lent Term, for many years.

-Every year we enter pupils for the ABRSM (Associated Board of the Royal Schools of Music_ as well as the LCM (London College of Music) examinations on various instruments.
+Every year we enter pupils for the ABRSM (Associated Board of the Royal Schools of Music as well as the LCM (London College of Music) examinations on various instruments.
 Our percentage pass has been well over 85% most years.
 Recently, our pupils have entered these exams online and they will be encouraged to pursue both their theory and practical exams by registering directly through the boards’ online systems, as directed by the recent announcements from each board.
-We have recently started pursuing the requirements of the Rock School of Music - affiliated to Trinity College, for those inclined especially to contemporary and popular music.
-We hope our first set of candidates will sit their exams in March 2022.
+We have recently started pursuing the requirements of the Rock School of Music affiliated to Trinity College, for those inclined especially to contemporary and popular music.
+Our first set of candidates will sat their exams in March 2022.
 We have now participated in the 2 editions of Singer of the Year competition hosted by Peponi Secondary School.

 Kenton College offers Music to all pupils and we hope that these lessons build their knowledge and appreciation of the subject, as well as develop their skills and enthusiasm for music performance and overall confidence through public performances.